 This course provides the clinical experience for students to apply the theories learned in Nursing 370.
-The student will utilize the nursing process to apply theories and implement care for clients with psychiatric and mental health issues.
-Prerequisite: N350; N350L; N360; N360L.
-Co-requisites: N370; N380L, N380L.
+The student will utilize the nursing process to apply theories and implement care for clients with psychiatric and mental health issues. \Prerequisite: N350; N350L; N360; N360L. \Co-requisites: N370; N380; N380L.

-N380: Critical Care Nursing (4 credit units/40 Clock Hours)
+N380: Critical Care Nursing

 Advanced study of theory and research based nursing care of acute complex illnesses and end of life processes are covered in this course.
 Focus will include pathophysiological states of select illness effecting clients and therapeutic nursing interventions appropriate for this population.
-Utilization of critical thinking to adapt nursing care approaches to diverse populations is also addressed.
-Prerequisite: N350; N350L; N360; N360L.Co-requisites: N370; N370L; N380L.
+Utilization of critical thinking to adapt nursing care approaches to diverse populations is also addressed. \Prerequisite: N350; N350L; N360; N360L.\Co-requisites: N370; N370L; N380L.